-The first major literary initiative of the year - Apeejay Kolkata Literary Festival - presents its seventh edition from 14-17 January 2016, with signature events at the city’s magnificent heritage sites and the iconic Oxford Bookstore Kolkata.
-Expect an unusual array of new literary experiences!
+The first major literary initiative of the year - Apeejay Kolkata Literary Festival - presents its eighth edition from 15-18 January 2017, with signature events at the city’s magnificent heritage sites and the iconic Oxford Bookstore Kolkata.
+Bringing together the different hues of literature, music and visual arts, this year the festival promises to offer the best to the City of Joy.

-News Nov 27: Apeejay Surrendra Group and Oxford Bookstores today announced the seventh edition of the Apeejay Kolkata Literary Festival to be hosted in Kolkata from 14th – 17th January 2016 Read more....
+News June 06: Apeejay Surrendra Group and Oxford Bookstores have announced that the eighth edition of the Apeejay Kolkata Literary Festival is to be hosted in Kolkata from 15th – 18th January 2017

 Eminent Poet and Novelist Ben Okri shared his excitement to be part of AKLF 2016: